Veno0014/Python-Projects/README.md

 # pythonprojects
-All python projects for school and for learning
+All python projects for school and personal projects